Ramblings from one who lives here. It's not necessarily about Florida.

 presentation and throughout the day, the Church of Scientology Tampa

-introduced those attending the open house to
+introduced those attending the open house to The Way to Happiness,

-a nonreligious moral code written by
+a nonreligious moral code written by L. Ron Hubbard and based entirely

 on common sense.
 The booklet and brief informational videos that